My Cat Ate a Pothos Plant What Should I Do?

 Treatment of Pothos Plants Ingestion in Cats

-When you reach the vet’s, they will perform a complete physical on your cat.
-The vet may also order lab work and even images.
+When you reach the veterinary clinic, they will perform a complete physical on your cat.
+The vet may also order lab work (blood tests) and may recommend an ultrasound and/or x-rays of your cat’s abdomen (tummy).

-Treatment may include washing your cat’s affected body parts (paws, face, etc.) and washing out her mouth.
-If the leaf parts are found in her stomach, the vet may try to remove the pieces with an endoscopic procedure or gastric lavage.
-He will also treat the vomiting, diarrhea, and other symptoms she may be having.
+Treatment may include veterinary staff washing your cat’s affected body parts (paws, face, etc.) Your vet may recommend inducing vomiting for your cat.
+It is never recommended to induce vomiting at home, as the risk of choking is very high.
+Your vet will also treat the vomiting, diarrhea, and other symptoms your cat may be having.